khannoussi-malek/the-discoverer/docs/METRICS.md

 ## Overview

-The Discoverer exposes Prometheus-compatible metrics for monitoring and observability.
+Navo exposes Prometheus-compatible metrics for monitoring and observability.
 All metrics are available at `/api/metrics/prometheus`.

 ## Metrics Endpoint